At Red Hall Primary School we want all children to

 These Concept Maps are updated after a lesson or at the start of a new lesson so the children can see the new links they can now make and can show off their new knowledge.

-Teachers will also use interleaving sheets at least once a term which recap learning from earlier in the year or from previous year groups.
+Teachers will also use reflection activities at the start of every lesson to recap learning from earlier in the year or from previous year groups.
 This is to make sure your child does not forget what they have already learnt and to help make links between their current topic and other topics, such as making a link between evolution in Year 6 and the work they did in Year 4 on Living Things.

 The Early Years staff make sure that the children experience a wide range of scientific activities exploring topics such as weather, growing, animals and plants through hands on experiences.
 The staff introduce new scientific vocabulary such as roots, bulbs, hail, wild as part of the children’s learning and encourage them to use these words in their activities and play.

 Below are a range of websites that we use in school or that you can access at home which will help extend your child’s learning and build on their natural curiosity.
 All websites should be used with parent supervision.